Why Is It So Important to Eat Your Fruits & Veggies?

 - Vitamin C – broccoli, cauliflower, Brussels sprouts, bell peppers, spinach, tomatoes, cabbage

-How can you add fruits and vegetables to your diet?
+How can you add fruits & veggies to your diet?

 - Add broccoli florets or sliced zucchini to your pizza topping.